-If you're new to the world of dreadlocks— or "locs" for short —then you need to know what you're dealing with in order to care for them properly and track your progress.
-That being said, before embarking on your loc hair journey, it's important that you familiarize yourself with the five different stages your strands will go through: starter, budding, teen, mature, and rooted.
-Some loc wearers find the beginning and end phases to be the easiest, as the middle stages present their own set of challenges, much like children do during their adolescent and teenage years.
-Nevertheless, if you're serious about having locs and can handle the ups and downs, you should go for it—but not without getting up to snuff on what each stage entails first.
-Keep scrolling for the skinny on each step.
+If you're new to the world of dreadlocks— or locs, as they're often called—then you need to know what you're dealing with before deciding that they're the hair leap you want to take next.
+They're high-maintenance at first, so you should know what you're getting into.
+That said, before embarking on your loc journey, it's important that you familiarize yourself with the five different stages your strands will go through: starter, budding, teen, mature, and rooted.
+Some loc wearers find the beginning and end phases to be the easiest, because the middle stages present their own set of challenges.
+Some people find the beginning stages the hardest.
+Nevertheless, if you're serious about having locs and can handle the upkeep, you should go for it—but not without getting up to snuff on what each stage truly entails first.

-The starter or "baby" stage of the loc hair process will typically last anywhere from three to six months.
-There are several styles you can choose to begin your locs, unless that is, you go with a freeform look where you don't "cultivate" or control section size and simply allow your hair to be.
-A few of the aforementioned styles include braids, two-strand twists, comb coils and palm rolls.
-In this stage, locs will simply look like whatever style you begin them with.
-It's important not to create sections that are too small, however, as locs can break off if they're too thin.
+The starter (aka. "baby") stage of the loc process can last anywhere from three to six months, depending on your hair type and how fast it grows.
+There are several styles—such as braids, two-strand twists, comb coils and palm rolls—that you can choose from to start off your locs.
+You could also always opt for a freeform look, where you don't "cultivate" or control section size and simply allow your hair to be.
+That said, it's important not to create sections that are too small, as locs can break off if they're too thin or too dry.

 If you're not comfortable with re-twisting or even choosing a starter loc style, you can always visit a professional loctitian, who can guide you in the right direction.

 This article was originally published at an earlier date and has since been updated.